Skip to main content

 " Kunwar Pratap is here."
 Dheerbai smiled at the duo as she walked up to them.

-" Choti ma what are all these?"
-He asked.
+" Choti ma, what are all these?"
+He asked, surprised.

 "Your engagement, aree, no one told him?"
-Sajja was surprised.
+Sajja giggled a little, amused.

-" The four of us are choosing separate gifts of our own choice for your bride, Kunwarsa come and see."
-Veer Bai urged.
+" The four of us are choosing separate gifts of our own choice for your bride, Kunwarsa, come and see."
+Veer Bai urged him.

 " What happened, Kunwar Pratap?
 Do you have doubts?"
-Dheerbai smiled sweetly hoping he had.
+Dheerbai smiled, asking.

 " Kunwar Shakti."
-Jaivanta Bai was firm. " After this day no one here will address Ajabde as Samant Putri.
+Jaivanta Bai was firm. " After this day, no one here will address Ajabdeh as Samant Putri.
 Is that clear?
-She is Kuwaranisa."
-Shakti nodded ashamed as he stared at Pratap who was equally embarrassed.
+She is the Kuwaranisa of Mewar."
+Shakti nodded, ashamed as he stared at Pratap, who was equally embarrassed.

 " Only that won't do."
 Pratap stopped and turned around.